Dismantle Our Chains to Liberate Our Brains

 I'm a proud member of Delta Sigma Theta Incorporated Pi Psi Chapter 2X17!

-DHE is one of the longest programs Black Student Union (formerly Afrikan/Black Student Alliance or ABSA) has to offer to the community at large and my commit to serving black people is lifelong.
+DHE is one of the longest programs Black Student Union (formerly Afrikan/Black Student Alliance or ABSA) has to offer to the community at large and my commitment to serving black people is lifelong.
 It has been a pleasure to plan DHE this year with my co-coordinator and fellow interns.
 Even though I did not participate in DHE myself, I have heard nothing but great things about Destination Higher Education.

 Coming from Oakland which is only about one hour away from Santa Cruz, culture shock is definitely a term to familiarize yourself with.
 Navigating the university as a black student is challenging and navigating spaces of authority as a black student leader is complex.
 If I did not attend DHE then navigating UC Santa Cruz would be more challenging.
 In addition to the toolkits and resources, many of my friends like Sareil came up on DHE with me and here we are planning a program that gave us so much.